kiwi0fruit/ultimate-question/articles/dxb.md

   * [Possible OEE research directions: Self-reference, quantum computers, discrete ontology might not be enough](#possible-oee-research-directions-self-reference-quantum-computers-discrete-ontology-might-not-be-enough)
   * [Primordial chaos of Tamed Lovecraftian horror as a Source of infinite energy (aka Free lunch that might eat you)](#primordial-chaos-of-tamed-lovecraftian-horror-as-a-source-of-infinite-energy-aka-free-lunch-that-might-eat-you)
   * [Research program Discussion links and further reading](#research-program-discussion-links-and-further-reading)

+# UPD: Evaluating terminal values

+“[Evaluating terminal values](./evaluating_terminal_values.md)” is a small recap of key idea of this article.

 Introduction to Buddha-Darwinism